potestiolab/canvas/README.md

 ## 5.1 - Arguments

 As shown in **Sec.
-5** the coordinate file  of all-atom structure of the biomolecule (_protein.gro_), the file containing the list of survived atoms (_list_survived_atoms.dat_), and the topology file (_topol.top_) one are always, mandatory.
-On the other hand, the file containing the list of atoms splitted in different domain (_dom.txt_) is strongly recommended, even though is optional, the rescaled non-bonded 1-4 interactions between CG-beads flag (`-r/--resc14 Y`) and the string that indicates if LAMMPS or GROMACS input-files are created (`-c/--code lammps`) are optional.
+5** the coordinates file  of all-atom structure of the biomolecule (_protein.gro_), the file containing the list of survived atoms (_list_survived_atoms.dat_), and the topology file (_topol.top_) are always, mandatory.
+Moreover, the file containing the list of atoms splitted in different domain (_dom.txt_) is strongly recommended, even though is optional.
+On the other hand, the usage of the flags `-r/--resc14 Y, `-c/--code lammps`, and `-s/--solvate n` are optional.
+A short explaination of the above mentioned files is the following:

+the rescaled non-bonded 1-4 interactions between CG-beads flag (`-r/--resc14 Y`) and the string that indicates if LAMMPS or GROMACS input-files are created (`-c/--code lammps`) are optional.
 In the latter case, if not specified, gromacs input-files are returned.

-A short explaination of the above mentioned files is the following:

 * **`protein.gro`**: File containing the coordinates of all-atom structure of the biomolecule in .gro format.

 * **`list_survived_atoms.dat`**: File containing the list of survived atoms organized in two columns.
-In particular, given the all-atom structure of the biomolecule, protein.gro, the _atom number_ is the fourth column of this file.
-The second column, is the label of the corresponding survived atom, that is _`at`_ in case the latter conserves its own properties, or _`cg`_ in case of medium-grained or coarse-grained resolution.
+In particular, given the coordinates file of all-atom structure of the biomolecule, protein.gro, the _atom number_ is the fourth column of this file.
+The second column, is the label of the corresponding survived atom, that is _`at`_ in case the latter conserves its own atomistic properties, or _`cg`_ in case of medium-grained or coarse-grained resolution.
 Please, take in account that the file is the output file of block.py if correctly executed.

 ```
 |----------------|--------------------------|